 Vicki is the past president of the Crime Writers of Canada.
 Her work has been nominated for the Derringer, the Bony Blithe, the Ontario Library Association Golden Oak, and the Arthur Ellis Awards.

-Enter the Rafflecopter giveaway for a chance to win a print copy of Body on Baker Street
+Enter the Rafflecopter giveaway for a chance to win a print copy of Body on Baker Street (ENDED)

 September 11 – Melissa’s Eclectic Bookshelf – CHARACTER GUEST POST